-If a mistake happens during the adoption process, the judge may not approve the adoption; or the adoption initially receives court approval only to be invalid later.
+If a mistake happens during the adoption process, the judge may not approve the adoption or the adoption may initially receive court approval only to be invalid later.
 Either situation can be devastating.
 Our experienced lawyers intend to investigate all aspects thoroughly to protect you and your family from this potential heartache.

 Why Birth Parents Need an Adoption Lawyer

 Placing a child for adoption is a challenging decision.
 Regardless of your reasons, our adoption lawyers will diligently help achieve your goals and make sure your rights are protected.

 - Secure informed adoption consent.
 In accordance with New Mexico law, consent must be given in writing and can happen as soon as 48 hours after an infant's birth.
 Both the mother and the recognized father have to provide consent, so if there's a question of paternity, our firm can help in that process.
 If any other parties have to provide consent, such as the state, a foster care agency, or another guardian, our firm works with these entities as well to make the process more efficient.
 Once parties provide consent, it typically cannot be withdrawn.